 From 1 April 2018, a new Land Transaction Tax (LTT) replaces Stamp Duty Land Tax (SDLT) in Wales.
 LTT is broadly consistent with SDLT, but also introduces some key changes.
 Here, we outline these.

 LBTT is payable by the purchaser in a land transaction occurring in Scotland.
 Stamp Duty Land Tax (SDLT) applies to land transactions in England and Northern Ireland and Land Transaction Tax (LTT) applies in Wales.

 What is a land transaction?

-A transaction will trigger liability to LTT if it involves the acquisition of an interest in land.
-This will include a simple conveyance of land, such as buying a house, creating a lease or assigning a lease.
+A transaction will trigger liability if it involves the acquisition of an interest in land.
+This will include a simple conveyance of land such as buying a house, creating a lease or assigning a lease.